-- Creating an arrow annotation requires there to be at least one other annotation on the network canvas. - Click the button for arrow annotation. - Click on an annotation on the canvas, this will be the source annotation. - Click on another annotation on the canvas or a node, this will be the destination.
+Creating an arrow annotation requires there to be at least one other annotation on the network canvas.

-• An arrow annotation appears connecting the source and destination.
+- 1. Click the button for arrow annotation. - 2.
+Click on an existing annotation on the canvas; this will be the source annotation. - 3.
+Click on another annotation on the canvas or a node; this will be the destination. - 4.
+An arrow annotation appears connecting the source and destination. - 5.
+The arrow properties can be edited in the Appearance tab in the Annotations panel to select start and end arrow head, color etc.